WhitakerLab/whitakerlab.github.io/_posts/blog/2018-08-13-Georgia_Introduces.md

 ### <em> Fun Extra Fact </em>

 <em> I found out that Yini and I share a nickname – her friends call her the same Chinese name I was given when I worked in Beijing – Hwa Hwa – which means flower!
-So we have a special connection. </em> :cherry_blossom::cherry_blossom:
+So we have a special connection. </em> 🌸🌸

 :octocat: Superstellar thank you to Sarah, Ang, and Yini for giving me their time and patiently answering my questions.
 I'm so excited to be working with you all! :octocat: